break-into-data/ai-engineer-toolkit/README.md

 - If you are **ready to build**, check out the table below.

-- If you want **more guidance**, check out the upcoming [Agent Engineering Bootcamp](https://eng.framer.ai/) that starts on March 10th, 2025.
+- If you want **more guidance**, check out the upcoming [Agent Engineering Bootcamp](https://eng.framer.ai/) that starts on June 12th, 2025.

 <br>